casid/jte/README.md

 ### High concurrency

-This is the same benchmark as above, but the amount of threads was set to `@Threads(16)`, to fully utilize all cores. jte has pretty much zero serialization bottlenecks and runs very concurrent on servers with a lot of CPU cores:
+This is the same benchmark as above, but the amount of threads was set to `@Threads(16)`, to fully utilize all cores. jte has pretty much zero serialization bottlenecks and runs very concurrent on servers with many CPU cores:

 ![alt Template Benchmark](https://raw.githubusercontent.com/casid/template-benchmark/ryzen-5950x/results.png)